-Sandvig et al. provides an overview and taxonomy of external algorithmic auditing methods [71].
-The taxonomy identifies five categories for types of audits: source code audit, survey-based audit, scraping audit, sock puppet audit, and crowdsourced audit.
-Using this taxonomy, a recent literature review categorized past algorithmic audits done on Internet platforms [8].
+Sandvig et al. provides an overview and taxonomy of external algorithmic auditing methods [84].
+The taxonomy identifies five categories for types of audits: source code audit, non-invasive user audit, scraping audit, sock-puppet audit and crowdsourced audit.
+Using this taxonomy, a recent literature review categorized past algorithmic audits done on Internet platforms [9].
 Our proposal for platform-supported auditing would extend this taxonomy of audits.
 It differs from source code audits because it only requires that auditors to have query access to algorithms' output without access to the underlying code.
 It differs from the other four types of methods because it requires a privileged and auditor-specific query interface.